 | Jean-Marc Hachey

 is a leading authority on international careers.
-A best-selling writer, he has shared his international employment strategies with thousands as author of The BIG Guide to Living and Working Overseas
+A best-selling writer, he has shared his international employment strategies with thousands as the host of MyWorldAbroad

 and as the international careers editor and columnist for Transitions Abroad

 .
 Hachey speaks from experience: he has worked overseas for the United Nations High Commissioner for Refugees

 .
 Fluent in French and English, Hachey has a BBA from the University of New Brunswick and an MA in Political Science from l’Université Laval in Québec city.

 Since 1990, he has been mentoring students, recent graduates, and others interested in pursuing opportunities abroad.
 Hachey has also consulted on international job skills to the Canadian International Development Agency, the Canadian Department of Foreign Affairs and International Trade, NAFSA and numerous NGOs and universities.
 Hachey regularly conducts his seminars across Canada, in the USA and in Europe.
 Hachey’s engaging seminars are brimming with practical tips, expert advice and humorous stories helping to launch many international careers.

 “One of the wonderful aspects of being the author of a successful international career guide is hearing how it so profoundly affects people’s lives.
 When you are old and in a wheel chair, you will still remember what year you went abroad.
 Whether you are volunteering, backpacking, studying or interning, you can be assured that your first experiences overseas will be life changing.
 Like many before you, you may even become addicted to Living And Working Overseas.”